kamalcodezen/kamalcodezen/README.md

 - 🌍 Working on a **some small** projects
 - 📘 Learning **React** and React patterns
 - ⚡ Building modern, responsive **React projects**
-- 🤝 Interested in Contributing to open-source projects
+- 🤝 Interested in contributing to open-source projects

 <br clear="right"/>